ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_X3_2615812``: This applies errata 2615812 workaround to Cortex-X3
   CPU.
-This needs to be enabled only for revisions r0p0, r1p0 and r1p1 of the CPU, it is still open.
+This needs to be enabled only for revisions r0p0, r1p0 and r1p1 of the CPU, it is fixed in r1p2.

 - ``ERRATA_X3_2641945``: This applies errata 2641945 workaround to Cortex-X3
   CPU.
 This needs to be enabled only for revisions r0p0 and r1p0 of the CPU.